 Learn my tip to rolling out an even cookie dough for uniform sugar cookies!

 I discovered the joy of cookie making two years ago.
 I have been a baker for years, and love baking, but never gotten into the world of rolled cookies.
-The reason I never did is because I actually don’t like sugar cookies (I know – I’m weird!).
-That is, until I discovered a recipe for a chocolate sugar cookie!
+The reason I never did is that I actually don’t like sugar cookies (I know – I’m weird!).
+That is until I discovered a recipe for a chocolate sugar cookie!

 Once I discovered it, I just had to make and decorate cookies!
 I started by taking a local cookie making class.
 However, in those classes, they tend to have the cookie already made for you.
 Once I got home, I struggled with getting the dough rolled out evenly.
 I couldn’t get the dough rolled out to a uniform thickness, so that means it doesn’t bake evenly.
 It also means I’d get torn to shreds on the cookie baking challenge (yes, I have a pipe dream that I could totally be on that show).

 Related Posts: How to Make Wet on Wet Royal Icing Hearts

 I found a simple kitchen tool that solved that for me!

 How to Roll Out An Even Cookie Dough

 It’s an adjustable rolling pin evenly flattens the dough to ensure uniform baking!
 I personally love my Joseph Joseph rolling pin.
-It has 1/16, 1/6, 1/4, and 3/8-inch removable discs make it simple to roll to a desired thickness.
-Its made of solid beech wood, the plastic rings are etched with measurements, and has plastic screws hold rings in place.
+It has 1/16, 1/6, 1/4, and 3/8-inch removable discs make it simple to roll to the desired thickness.
+Its made of solid beech wood, the plastic rings are etched with measurements and has plastic screws hold rings in place.

 I tend to roll my cookies out to ¼ inch thick.
 It’s the perfect thickness for me.
 It’s not so thin it breaks, but I also don’t care for thick cookies.
 You can play with your cookie dough thickness, and find the one that is perfect for you!

 Another Tip for Rolling Out Cookie Dough